svtozios/Scrabble-with-Python-for-educational-purposes/README.md

 # Scrabble-with-Python-for-educational-purposes
-A simple impementation of the well-known fun word game with greek words in Python.
+A simple implementation of the well-known fun word game with greek words in Python.

 File with greek words with maximum 7 letters : greek7.txt